Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors: Quasi-Score Matching Estimation

 According to the above approach, one can see that the calculation of the QMLE $\tilde\bmtheta=(\tilde\lambda,\tilde\bmbeta^\top,\tilde\sigma^2)^\top$ involves computing $\det\{\bmS(\lambda)\}$, the determinant of the $n\times n$ matrix $\bmS(\lambda)$, which has a computational complexity of $O(n^3)$.
 As a consequence, the QMLE is not computationally scalable for a large $n$.
 This motivates us to propose an alternative approach to reduce the computational complexity of estimation.
 It is worth noting that the determinant $\det\{\bmS(\lambda)\}$ comes from the normalizing constant $Z(\bmtheta|\bmW)$ in the conditional density (\ref{eq:cy|XW}).
 If we can avoid computing the normalizing constant $Z(\bmtheta|\bmW)$ in the estimation procedure, the computational complexity of the QMLE will be reduced.
-To this end, a score matching approach is proposed in this article, and this approach provides a way of removing the normalizing constant $Z(\bmtheta|\bmW)$ in estimation (see, e.g., \citealp{hyvarinen2005estimation}).
+To this end, we adapt the score matching approach in the machine learning literature (see, e.g., \citealp{hyvarinen2005estimation}), which is originally proposed to remove the normalizing constant in estimation.

-In the machine learning literature, score matching is originally proposed to deal with the estimation problems for independent and identically distributed data.
-This article, however, is the first to propose a score matching approach for spatially dependent data $y_1,\cdots,y_n$ which follow the SAR model (\ref{eq:SAR0}).
-Note that the score matching proposed in this article is established based on the quasi-log-likelihood function (\ref{eq:likelihood}), or equivalently, the conditional density (\ref{eq:cy|XW}).
-Hence, we name it quasi-score matching estimation, and it is still a likelihood-based approach.
-The details of quasi-score matching estimation is given below.